windbird-sensor/TD_RF_Module_SDK/README.md

 Flashing / Debugging
 ====================

-Unlike some dedicated embedded Interactive Development Environments (IDEs), Eclipse dos not come with fixed Flash/Debug commands or menu buttons: they need to be added explicitly on a project by project basis.
+Unlike some dedicated embedded Interactive Development Environments (IDEs), Eclipse does not come with fixed Flash/Debug commands or menu buttons: they need to be added explicitly on a project by project basis.

 Fortunately, these Flash/Debug `"Launchers"` can be imported or duplicated to other projects easily: